 For vSAN clusters, the remediation operation includes a hardware compatibility check.
 Depending on how you configure the vSphere Lifecycle Manager remediation settings, vSphere Lifecycle Manager might not proceed with the remediation task if hardware compatibility issues exist.
 For information about configuring the global vSphere Lifecycle Manager remediation settings, see Configure Remediation Settings for vSphere Lifecycle Manager Images.
 For information about configuring the remediation settings for a particular cluster, see Edit the Remediation Settings for a Cluster.

 If the update requires it, hosts are put into maintenance mode before remediation.
 Virtual machines cannot run when a host is in maintenance mode.
 To ensure a consistent user experience,vCenter Server migrates the virtual machines to other hosts within the cluster before a host is put into maintenance mode. vCenter Server can migrate the virtual machines if the cluster is configured for vMotion and if DRS and VMware Enhanced vMotion Compatibility (EVC) are enabled.
 EVC guarantees that the CPUs of the hosts are compatible, but it is not a prerequisite for vMotion.

-You can configure vSphere Lifecycle Manager to disable HA admission control for the cluster before remediation.
+You can configure vSphere Lifecycle Manager to deactivate HA admission control for the cluster before remediation.
 However, disabling HA admission control before you remediate a two-node cluster that uses a single vSphere Lifecycle Manager image causes the cluster to practically lose all its high availability guarantees.
 The reason is that when one of the two hosts enters maintenance mode, vCenter Server cannot failover virtual machines to that host and HA failovers are never successful.
 For more information about HA admission control, see the vSphere Availability documentation.